spaforms365/spaforms365.github.io/_docs/quickstart.md

 ~ For quick start we won't proceed with any design modifications and will just publish SPA form project 'as-is' into production.
 Press on <code>Publish</code> button on ribbon to open <code>Project publishing</code> panel and next click on <code>Publish</code> button on the panel.
 <br/>
 <br/>
 ~ Wait until SPA Forms designer will publish SPA form project into single minified runtime module and press <code>Cancel</code> button to collapse panel.
-Next press <code>Cancel<code> button on ribbon to exit SPA Forms designer.
+Next press <code>Cancel</code> button on ribbon to exit SPA Forms designer.

 ## Good to go now: try new custom SPA Form